OpenTranslationBible/open-bible/en-GB/47.2 Corinthians/md/2-corinthians-11.md

 ## 2 Corinthians 11:28

-Apart from such external things, there is the daily pressure on me of concern for all the churches.
+Apart from such external matters, there is the daily pressure on me of concern for all the churches.

 ## 2 Corinthians 11:29

-Who is weak without my being weak?
+Who is weak without my sharing in that weakness?
 Who is led into sin without my intense concern?

 ## 2 Corinthians 11:30

-If I have to boast, I will boast of what pertains to my weakness.
+If I must boast, I will boast of the things that show my weakness.

 ## 2 Corinthians 11:31